 Below we have outlined a more in-depth overview of how stock broker platforms work.

-✔️ You will then need to go through a KYC (Know Your Customer) process.
-This is to ensure that the stock broker complies with UK and EU laws on anti-money laundering.
+ii) You will then need to go through a KYC (Know Your Customer) process.
+This is to ensure that the stockbroker complies with UK and EU laws on anti-money laundering.
 You simply need to upload a clear copy of your government-issued ID, which can be either a passport or driver’s license to open an account.
 Most investment platforms can verify the document automatically.
 Note: at eToro you can deposit up to £2,000 without submitting KYC.

-How do Stock Broker Fees Work?
+How do StockBroker Fees Work?

 - Stockbrokers are in the business of making money, so you will need to pay a trading fee when you buy and sell shares.
-Some brokers will charge you every time you trade, meaning you’ll pay a flat fee at both ends of the transaction.
+Some interactive brokers will charge you every time you trade, meaning you’ll pay a flat fee at both ends of the transaction.
 This is beneficial if you are planning to trade large volumes.

-What Types of UK Stock Broker Accounts are There?
+What Types of UK StockBroker Accounts are There?

-If you’re just an everyday trader that is looking to buy shares in the traditional sense, you’ll just need to open a standard cash account.
+If you’re just an everyday trader that is looking to buy UK shares in the traditional sense, you’ll just need to open a standard cash account.
 This means that you can only buy stocks to an amount equal or less to what you have in your account.
 This is the most sensible option if you are just starting out.

 A CFD account is ideal if you are looking to place more sophisticated trades.
-For example, CFDs allow you to go short on a stock, meaning that you are speculating on the asset going down in value.
+For example, CFDs allow you to go short on a stock, meaning that you are speculating on the asset going down in trade value.
 CFDs are also easier to trade, as you will never have any concerns regarding liquidity.
 Finally, CFD platforms are often fee-free, as the underlying asset does not actually exist.

 A Stocks and Shares ISA account allows you to invest in stocks as you normally would.
 The key difference is that you can protect some of your profits from tax.
 In fact, the 2019/20 tax year permits up to £20,000 in capital gains before capital gains tax is due, so it’s well worth opening an ISA account at your respective stock broker.